 Manage Lab Connectivity and Troubleshooting Virtually

-The Pluribus VirtualWire switch is a highly flexible, highly-scalable physical layer non-blocking switching matrix powered by the Pluribus Netvisor® OS.
+The Pluribus VirtualWire layer 1 switch is a highly flexible, highly-scalable physical layer non-blocking switching matrix powered by the Pluribus Netvisor® OS.
 It is designed to build dynamic, high-performance lab connectivity with packet/application/link layer visibility.

 VirtualWire enables an engineer to conserve time, maximize productivity, reduce costs and eliminate errors associated with manual patching.
 VirtualWire also allows users to store well-known physical configurations and reproduce the configurations at will for subsequent testing.
 VirtualWire also offers a powerful RESTful API to integrate with a customer’s own management and orchestration tools.